vizdata-f21/project-2-viz_biz/write-up/README.md

 original horizontal lines to adjust the abstract feel of the art and to make it more to their liking.

-Specifically to adjust these lines, we will use the `sliderInput(...)` Shiny widget in the UI interface `sliderInput(inputId = "lines", label = "Number of lines:", min = 0, max = 5, value = 4)` Because the original four horizontal lines are defined by one specific function `(geom_hline())`, we were able to pass the input from the UI `sliderInput` to a parameter in the `geom_hline()`
+Specifically to adjust these lines, we will use the `sliderInput(...)` Shiny widget in the UI `sliderInput(inputId = "lines", label = "Number of lines:", min = 0, max = 5, value = 4)` Because the original four horizontal lines are defined by one specific function `(geom_hline())`, we were able to pass the input from the UI `sliderInput` to a parameter in the `geom_hline()`